rz501/Macaulay2-Jupyter-Kernel/README.md

 $ jupyter notebook
 ```

+This may or may not open a browser for you.
+If not, copy the output link into one.
-and then select from the main menu File ⇨ New Notebook ⇨ M2.
+Then select File ⇨ New Notebook ⇨ M2 from the main menu.
+Enjoy!

 ## License